sapnajohn01/Robotics/Intro-Future Robotics Trends Symposium.md

 Assignment 5: Future Robotics Trends Symposium

-Here's a structured and compelling presentation outline tailored for your robotics symposium, complete with key insights, data-backed predictions, and ethical reflections.
-It’s designed to resonate with both technical and non-technical audiences, and aligns beautifully with your passion for robotics, simulation, and responsible innovation.
 🤖 Future Trends and Opportunities in Robotics: A Decade of Transformation 🎯 Presentation Objectives
 •	Explore emerging robotics technologies
 •	Predict societal and industrial impacts
 •	Identify ethical considerations and challenges
 •	Recommend responsible development strategies

 🧭 1.
 Current State of Robotics
 •	Industrial Dominance: Robotics is heavily used in manufacturing, logistics, and healthcare.
 •	Technological Backbone: Rigid-body mechanics, rule-based automation, and basic sensor integration.
 •	Limitations: Limited adaptability, high cost of customization, and constrained human-robot interaction.

 🚀 2.
 Emerging Trends in Robotics
 🔹 AI Integration
 •	Tech Foundations: Agentic AI, deep learning, reinforcement learning, edge computing2